Keerthana-Vellayappan/Demonstration-of-Physics-Informed-Machine-Learning-Model/README.md

 ![image](https://github.com/Keerthana-Vellayappan/Demonstration-of-Physics-Informed-Machine-Learning-Model/assets/160836399/2e739dd2-a2e0-4cfb-a841-983dd760df9a)

-The above data is for a dataset with n samples with 6 internal time-steps for each sample with the Plug Flow Reactor length discretized into 10 points.
+- The above data is for a dataset with n samples with 6 internal time-steps for each sample with the Plug Flow Reactor length discretized into 10 points.

+- The code for demonstrating PIRNN model for a PFR is available [here](https://github.com/Keerthana-Vellayappan/Demonstration-of-Physics-Informed-Machine-Learning-Model/blob/main/PFR%20PI-RNN%20Example.ipynb)

 ## 3. Principle for Physics-Informed Loss